Bereyziat-Development/fastapi-template/README.md

 This template implement local storage of files.
 This means that the files like profile pictures, documents or other files you decide to implement in your future project will be stored on the local disc of the running server.
 Those files are persisted using docker volume.
 Although its a great method to store files for a small project or during development to avoid setting up any extra configuration, it is highly encourage to replace this by a dedicated S3 object storage for your production builds.

-## Deployment

-[⏳ DIGITAL OCEAN: WORK IN PROGRESS ⏳]

-### CI/CD

-[⏳ GITHUB ACTIONS: WORK IN PROGRESS ⏳]

-[⏳ RUNNING TEST: WORK IN PROGRESS ⏳]

-## ⛔️ Warning and template usage

-This template is designed to be deployed on a VPS, or your own Kubernetes/Docker Swarm configuration.
-The `docker-compose.yml` file of this template is designed to provide an all inclusive development experience (db, file storage, pgadmin...).
-It could be used as it is in the context of testing or for a small scale deployment but remains poorly scalable and is not suited for production or big scale commercial use.

-## Things that will be added (or not depending if we have time 🫣)

-### Devops related upgrade:
-- Test and cleanup the gunicorn config files
+# Roadmap (contribution are welcome):
-- Add GitHub actions (run test, listing on push etc)
+- [⏳ In progress] Add GitHub actions (run test, listing on push etc)
+- [⏳ In progress] S3 simplified connection
-- Add a monitoring tool as part of the stack (Prometeus for metrics and Signal for instrumentation)
+- [🔮 Planned] Add a monitoring tool as part of the stack (Prometeus for metrics and Signal for instrumentation ?)

-### Ideas for later
+- [🔮 Planned] Connection to an email service like SendGrid or Resend
-- Update to utilize Async technology (for endpoints that can benefit from it) https://medium.com/@neverwalkaloner/fastapi-with-async-sqlalchemy-celery-and-websockets-1b40cd9528da#:~:text=Starting%20from%20version%201.4%20SQLAlchemy,let's%20start%20with%20database%20connection. https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html
+- [💭 To be considered] Update to utilize Async technology (for endpoints that can benefit from it) https://medium.com/@neverwalkaloner/fastapi-with-async-sqlalchemy-celery-and-websockets-1b40cd9528da#:~:text=Starting%20from%20version%201.4%20SQLAlchemy,let's%20start%20with%20database%20connection. https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html
-- Migration to psycopg v3 could be considered in a future version of the template
+- [💭 To be considered] Migration to psycopg v3 could be considered in a future version of the template

-### Usage & Notes from the author
+## Notes from the author

+### ⛔️ Warning about scalability

+This template is optimized for deployment on a single VPS or server, providing an easy-to-use solution for small to mid-size projects.
+The `docker-compose.prod.yml` file offers a comprehensive development setup (including DB, file storage, pgAdmin, etc.) that works well for testing or small-scale deployments.
+However, it is not optimized for Kubernetes or large-scale production environments out of the box.
+While it remains production-ready and ideal for simple, manageable structures, it may not scale efficiently for larger or more complex systems.

+### License and commercial use

 This template is Open-Sourced under the MIT license.
-This basically means that all contributions are welcome and encourage and that your can use this template or fork it for your personal and commercial use 🥳
+This basically means that all contributions are welcome and encouraged.
+You can use this template or fork it for your personal and commercial use 🥳

 If you have questions or encounter any difficulty while using this repo do not hesitate to use the GitHub Discussions channel.

-If you need help to realize your project or commercial collaboration please reach out to our team by email [contact@bereyziat.dev](mailto:contact@bereyziat.dev) or check our [Website: bereyziat.dev](https://bereyziat.dev)
+If you need help on your project or look for a commercial collaboration please reach out to my team by email [contact@bereyziat.dev](mailto:contact@bereyziat.dev) or check my [website: bereyziat.dev](https://bereyziat.dev)